Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-locks/README.md

 ## Overview

 Checks the percentage of MySQL/MariaDB table locks that were acquired immediately.
 A low percentage means concurrent queries are blocking each other on the same MyISAM/Aria/MEMORY table; `InnoDB` row-level locks do not contribute to these counters.
-Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner v2.8.41.
+Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner.

 **Important Notes:**